alphagov/emergency-alerts-localenv/README.md

 git clone https://github.com/alphagov/emergency-alerts-admin.git
 ```

+Running on Linux?
+Make sure the repos have rw for everyone - as the containers run as non-root and will need access to bind mounts of their respective repo folders.

 > You'll want to have suitable virtual environments for each Python project and run a `make bootstrap` within them.
 But if you're just after running containers locally immediately you can sidestep this a bit:
 > ```bash
 > # in repos/